ahf/snowflake-notes/Broker.markdown

 `/client` HTTP handler to submit their Session Descriptor Offer.

-If no clients becomes available to the Broker while the proxy is waiting a timeout will be reached and the broker responds with a `504 Gateway Timeout` HTTP error code.
+If no clients becomes available to the Broker while the proxy is waiting a timeout (10 seconds) will be reached and the broker responds with a `504 Gateway Timeout` HTTP error code.
 The proxy can reconnect again until a Snowflake client is available.

 #### The `/client` handler